jyothsnameduri/Natural-Language-Task-Manager/README.md

-# TaskFlow Pro - Natural Language Task Manager
+# TaskFlow - Natural Language Task Manager

-## Objective
-Build a Web App that lets a user add natural language tasks like:
-- "Finish landing page Aman by 11pm 20th June"
-- "Call client Rajeev tomorrow 5pm"

-## Functionality Requirements
-- **Extract:**
-  - **Task Name** (e.g., "Finish landing page")
-  - **Assignee** (e.g., "Aman")
-  - **Due Date & Time** (e.g., "11pm 20th June")
-- **Default priority**: P3 unless specified as P1, P2, or P4
-- **Display** the parsed task in a beautiful UI task board/list

-## Overview
+## 📝 Overview

-TaskFlow Pro is a modern, AI-powered task management application that leverages natural language processing to intelligently parse and organize your tasks.
-Simply type your task in plain English, and TaskFlow Pro will automatically extract key information like due dates, assignees, and priority levels.
+TaskFlow is a modern task management application that uses natural language processing to intelligently parse and organize your tasks.
+Simply type your task in plain English, and TaskFlow will automatically extract key information like due dates, assignees, and priority levels.

 ## Demo